tanema/luaf/docs/metamethods.md

 title: Metamethods
 ---

-Every value in Lua can have a metatable.
+Almost every value in Lua can have a metatable.
 This metatable is an ordinary Lua table that defines the behavior of the original value under certain events.
 You can change several aspects of the behavior of a value by setting specific fields in its metatable.
 For instance, when a non-numeric value is the operand of an